 7.37.
-Implementing the provisions of the DFA, and especially restrictive provisions like the Volcker rule, has proved to be a very contentious and often tedious process.
+Implementing the provisions of the DFA, and especially restrictive provisions like the Volcker rule, proved to be a very contentious and often tedious process.
 170 In November 2011, the OCC, Fed, FDIC, and SEC proposed rules implementing DFA § 619.
 171 Comments on the proposed rules were originally due January 13, 2012.
 172 Final rules implementing § 619 were eventually issued in January 2014, effective April 1, 2014.
-173 Since then, however, the Volcker rule has continued to be the object of congressional attacks.
-174
+173 However, sections 203 and 204 of the Economic Growth, Regulatory Relief, and Consumer Protection Act (EGRRCPA) 174 amended the BHCA by modifying the definition of "banking entity" to exclude certain community banks and their affiliates from the restrictions and by permitting an investment adviser that is a banking entity to share a name with a hedge fund or private equity fund that the banking entity organizes and offers under certain circumstances.
+In July 2019, the agencies issued revised regulations implementing these changes.
+175